What Causes an Intimacy Disorder?

 The first step toward healing for those who struggle with the fear of intimacy is simple: Look inward to unravel the mystery of how you came to have this issue.

-“It’s important to understand why you’re feeling like you want to keep yourself emotionally closed off,” says licensed marriage and family therapist Melissa Divaris Thompson.
+“It’s important to figure out why you’re feeling like you want to keep yourself emotionally closed off,” says licensed marriage and family therapist Melissa Divaris Thompson in Well+Good.
 “Have you been hurt?
 Have you been rejected or abandoned?
-Learning about your raw spots will help you understand why you may be distant from those who want to be close to you.
-Understanding your anxiety and fear around intimacy will also help you make different choices.”
+Learning about your raw spots will help you understand why you may be distant from those who want to be close to you.”

-Willow House for Women specializes in all kinds of relationship issues, including intimacy disorders, emotional trauma, sexual compulsivity, and dual diagnosis faced by women.
+Willow House at The Meadows specializes in all kinds of relationship issues, including intimacy disorders, emotional trauma, sexual compulsivity, and dual diagnosis faced by women.
 Using a variety of therapeutic modalities and services, our goal for every woman who walks through our doors is to gain the courage to face life’s greatest challenges by examining the underlying causes of addiction and co-occurring disorders.